Parihsz/tuffutils/docs/Grid.md

 # Grid

 This module manages various entity positions on a grid using spatial hashing.
-It provides functions to efficiently update, query, and manage the grid.
-Entities such as players, NPCs, and other models can be tracked and queried selectively by type.
+It provides methods efficiently update, query, and manage the grid.
+Helper methods allow you to quickly query the grid selectively by type.
+It is recommended that you use a registry module to manage your entities and add to the grid.

 ## Constants